nikmandava/CS189LateProjectT-BagofWords/README.md

        * Students are presented with an open-ended challenge to improve model accuracy allowing them to used the skills learned in the previous parts
    2. Problem 2 - `SVMAssignment.ipynb`
        * Use bag of words and experiment with data cleaning with an SVM to classify movie reviews from IMDB
+       * The problem begins with asking students to clean data to increase the quality of the vocabulary.
+Stop words, words without meaning, and punctuation are all removed from the vocabulary.
+This is included because it is important for the student to understand how to create a strong vocabulary, the linchpin of any good bag-of-words model.
+       * Students are asked to observe unclean data to expose how this data is diluted with words that do not add much value to the model.
+       * Students are asked to implement and run functions that help create the model so they can learn how to incorporate the features made in bag-of-words into the model itself, and the generation of train and test data.
+       * Students are told to fit and test an SVM model that they begin to create in the previous step and are asked to report on the accuracy of the model.
+This is to make sure students understand how to fit and predict using a SVM classifier, as well as how to interpret the results of the model on data that has not been cleaned yet.
+       * Students are finally asked to repeat similar steps, but now with cleaned data.
+This is so students can compare how the clean data model performs against data that is not cleaned.
+Students then report and explain their results to test their understanding on how cleaning up a vocabulary affects the model’s accuracy.

    3. Problem 3 - `Image Bag of Words.ipynb`
        * Generate an image vocabulary and then use bag of words with k-means and then an SVM to classify images from the CIFAR-10 dataset